Quotients of buildings by groups acting freely on chambers: Weyl Graphs

 \begin{lem} Let $\cW$ be a $2$-Weyl graph.
 Then $\cW$ is a Weyl graph if (and only if) the spherical $3$-residues of $\cW$ are Weyl graphs. \end{lem}

 \begin{proof} We claim that $\cW$ has property (SH), which suffices by \autoref{thm:eqivofweylprop}.
-To see this, let $\gga$ and $\gga'$ be strictly homotopic geodesics of $\cW$ with the same type.
-A strict homotopy between $\gga$ and $\gga'$ induces a strict homotopy of words, which, by \cite[Theorem 2.17]{ronanlectures}, decomposes into self strict homotopies which are either inessential, or else only alter a subword over $J$, where $J$ is a $3$-element spherical subset of $S$.
-A strict homotopy of galleries which induces an inessential self strict homotopy of words can't change a gallery.
-It then follows that $\gga=\gga'$ by the hypothesis on $\cW$.
+To see this, let $\gamma$ and $\gamma'$ be strictly homotopic geodesics of $\cW$ with the same type.
+A strict homotopy between $\gamma$ and $\gamma'$ induces a strict homotopy of words, which, by \cite[Theorem 2.17]{ronanlectures}, decomposes into self strict homotopies which are either inessential, or else only alter a subword over $J$, where $J$ is a $3$-element spherical subset of $S$.
+A strict homotopy of galleries which induces an inessential self strict homotopy of words cannot change a gallery.
+It then follows that $\gamma=\gamma'$ by the hypothesis on $\cW$.
 Thus, $\cW$ has property (SH), and so is a Weyl graph. \end{proof}

-\begin{lem} If a $2$-Weyl graph $\cW$ of type $M$ and of rank $3$ isn't a Weyl graph, then either $M = C_3$ or $M=H_3$. \end{lem}
+\begin{lem} If a $2$-Weyl graph $\cW$ of type $M$ and of rank $3$ is not a Weyl graph, then either $M = C_3$ or $M=H_3$. \end{lem}

-\begin{proof} Since $\cW$ isn't a Weyl graph, it must have a connected component which isn't a Weyl graph.
+\begin{proof} Since $\cW$ is not a Weyl graph, it must have a connected component which is not a Weyl graph.
 Let $\Delta$ be the universal cover of this connected component.
-By \autoref{prop:presreflectW}, $\Delta$ is a connected simply connected chamber system of type $M$ which isn't a building.
+By \autoref{prop:presreflectW}, $\Delta$ is a connected simply connected chamber system of type $M$ which is not a building.
 Therefore $M = C_3$ or $M=H_3$ by the discussion in \cite[Section 2.2]{tits81local} and \cite[Theorem 1]{tits81local}. \end{proof}

 Then, combining \autoref{lem1} and \autoref{lem2} gives the following.

 \begin{thm} Let $\cW$ be a $2$-Weyl graph.
 Then $\cW$ is a Weyl graph if (and only if) the residues of $\cW$ of type $C_3$ and $H_3$ are Weyl graphs. \end{thm}